Frequently Asked Questions

 Q: Leonardo habitually painted on wood, and the ‘Earlier Mona Lisa’ is on canvas.
 On the basis of this, how do you justify this attribution?

 Some critics of the ‘Earlier Mona Lisa’ have doubted that the painting is by the hand of Leonardo, because it was executed on canvas.
-It is true that Leonardo’s “preferred medium” was wood.
-However:
+This issue is fully put to rest here: http://monalisa.org/2012/10/14/did-leonardo-paint-on-canvas/

 Q. The painting was left unfinished by Leonardo.
 What parts did he actually paint?